Ebenezer-group/onwards/ReadMe.md

 The [front tier](https://github.com/Ebenezer-group/onwards/blob/master/src/tiers/front/genz.cc)
 of the CMW, called "genz", is built on all platforms.

-From an onwards/build subdirectory, the following can be run
+The following can be used:

+mkdir build; cd build

-cmake -S .. -G "Unix Makefiles" make
+cmake -S .. -G "Unix Makefiles"

+make

 #### Configuration